pkemp/influxdb-query-parser/README.md

     - `filter.filters` contains the query string
     - `fields` contains the query projection
     - `sort`,
-	- `limit` contains the cursor modifiers for paging purposes.
+	- `limit` contains the cursor modifiers for paging purposes
 	- `aggregate` contains the parsed aggregations
+	- `fill` contains the parsed aggregate fill.

 #### Filters
 All other query parameters are considered to be filters.
 Example: